Rex: A Family of Reversible Exponential (Stochastic) Runge-Kutta Solvers: Rex: A Family of Reversible Exponential (Stochastic) Runge-Kutta Solvers

-\paragraph{Convergence order.} A nice property of the McCallum-Foster is that the the convergence order of the underlying explicit RK scheme $\bm \Phi$ is inherited by the resulting reversible scheme \citet[Theorem 2.1]{mccallum2024efficient}.
-However, does this property hold true for Rex?
-Fortunately, it does indeed hold true which we show in \cref{thm:rex_convergence} with the proof provided in \cref{proof:rex_convergence}.
+\paragraph{Convergence Order.} A nice property of the McCallum-Foster method is that the convergence order of the underlying explicit RK scheme $\bm \Phi$ is inherited by the resulting reversible scheme \citep[Theorem 2.1]{mccallum2024efficient}.
+However, does this property hold true for \rex?
+We show that \rex can achieve an arbitrarily high order of convergence in \cref{thm:rex_convergence} with the proof provided in \cref{proof:rex_convergence}. \begin{restatable}[\rex is a $k$-th order solver]{theorem}{convergencerex} Let $\bm \Phi$ be a $k$-th order explicit Runge-Kutta scheme for the reparameterized probability flow ODE in \cref{eq:reparam_general_ode} with variance preserving noise schedule $(\alpha_t, \sigma_t)$.
+Then \rex constructed from $\bm \Phi$ is a $k$-th order solver, \ie, given the reversible solution $\{\bfx_n, \hat\bfx_n\}_{n=1}^N$ and true solution $\bfx_{t_n}$ we have

-\begin{restatable}[Rex is a $k$-th order solver]{theorem}{convergencerex} Let $\bm \Phi$ be a $k$-th order explicit Runge-Kutta scheme for the reparameterized probability flow ODE in \cref{eq:reparam_data_ode} with variance preserving noise schedule $(\alpha_t, \sigma_t)$.
-Then Rex constructed from $\bm \Phi$ is a $k$-th order solver, \ie, given the reversible solution $\{\bfx_n, \hat\bfx_n\}_{n=1}^N$ and true solution $\bfx_{t_n}$ we have
+for constants $C, h_{max} > 0$ and for step sizes $h \in [0, h_{max}]$. \end{restatable} This result is for the ODE case; we refer to the generalized formulation of the probability flow ODE in \cref{eq:reparam_general_ode}.
+Therefore, \rex inherits the convergence order of the base scheme, $\bm\Phi$, used to construct \princeps.
+As a clear corollary we have \begin{corollary} Let $\bm \Phi$ be a $k$-th order explicit Runge-Kutta scheme for the reparameterized probability flow ODE in \cref{eq:reparam_general_ode} with variance preserving noise schedule $(\alpha_t, \sigma_t)$.
+Then \princeps constructed from $\bm \Phi$ is a $k$-th order solver. \end{corollary}